-220 Volt Receptacle: In Use / Power Verified
+220 Volt Receptacle: Not In Use / Power Verified

-The 220 volt receptacle for the dryer is in use and power supply was verified at the outlet.
-I recommend you should evaluate this outlet style to be sure the dryer you plan on using here is compatible with it.
+The 220 volt receptacle for the dryer is not in use but power supply was verified at the outlet.
+I recommend you should evaluate this outlet to be sure the dryer you plan on using here is compatible with it.